-The Lesson Before the Show
+5. Ask for Direction at the Lesson Before the Show

 The lesson before the show, ask your instructor what they think you need to work on the most before and focus on that.
 Do the best you can, but don't stress over it.

 Also at the lesson before the show, ask your trainer what to expect in the classes you are doing and practice those things.
 If you ride in a private lesson, practice being aware of where you are in the ring and staying on the rail.
 This is a big thing for those of you who ride in private lessons—you will be riding in a group of horses.
-Maybe your trainer might suggest trying a group lesson or two before the show just so you can get used to sharing the ring space with other horses.
+Maybe your trainer might suggest trying a group lesson or two before the show so that you can get used to sharing the ring space with other horses.

-It's Okay to Be Nervous
+6. Remember—It's Okay to Be Nervous

 It's okay to be nervous—most of us are at our first horse show.
 That is totally normal.
 Get as long a warm-up ride as possible.
-Ask your instructor if you have any last minute questions about what to do.
+Ask your instructor if you have any last-minute questions about what to do.
 Take a deep breath, enter the ring, and do your very best!

 Doing your best and having fun is what the first horse show is all about.
 Each time you go to a show, you will probably feel less and less nervous.
 Remember, everyone else is probably feeling horse-show jitters on some level as well.

-Be proud of yourself no matter what place you came in.
+Be proud of yourself, no matter what place you came in.
 You got through your first horse show—that is a big step.
 Make sure that you ask your instructor for feedback on what they think that you did well on and then, of course, constructive criticism of what you need to improve on.

 If you came with a group of other riders from your farm, I would suggest that you stay the day, support them and watch them ride.
 You can learn a lot about how shows work just by being there and watching.
 Not to mention, we always want to display good sportsmanship and support our friends.